Updated April 10, 2020

 A pig’s abdomen should not be distended or tight, and you shouldn’t be able to feel any firm structures.
 Their nipples should not be hot, swollen, or discolored.
 When checking male pigs, check their prepuce for any discharge or scabbing.
 Gently press on the area behind the prepuce- if this causes them to urinate, they may be holding urine which could be a sign of diverticulitis.

 Check around the pig’s entire body to ensure healthy skin.
 This is the time to ensure you are checking and feeling every area of the individual’s body, not just those included in this list.
 This thorough section of the exam is critical to ensure that nothing that can be addressed early is missed.
-Their skin should not have lice, itchiness, mites, nits, lumps, cuts, cysts, bruises, gangrene, larvae, maggots, dry patches, blisters, or pressure sores.
+Their skin should not have lice, itchiness, mites, nits, lumps, cuts, cysts, bruises, local death of soft tissues due to loss of blood supply, larvae, maggots, dry patches, blisters, or pressure sores.
 Check their shoulder, back, and abdomen for signs of skin cancer.
 Ensure they do not have any patchy hair loss.

 It’s important to check the pig’s joints in their legs and shoulders for swelling or tenderness.
 They should not be warmer than the rest of their body.
 Ensure that the pig doesn’t have pain when they move their joints.
 There should be no cracking or crunching sounds when they move, and they shouldn’t be avoiding putting weight on any of their joints in particular.
 Check their legs for pressure sores.
 Joint inflammation could be a sign of arthritis, which is prevalent in pigs as they get older.